Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: Discussion

 In addition to the radial profiles, to check the consistency of the observed gradients, we have estimated the average densities in the inner and outer disk regions.
-It is interesting to note that the $n_e$(O\,\textsc{ii}) averages are relatively higher than $n_e$(S\,\textsc{ii}) in the corresponding cases (see Table~\ref{table:table_results}).
-This difference is expected, as both the doublets are sensitive to different R ranges, hence different electron densities.
-Also, we find that the \texttt{Pipe3D} average of $n_e$(S\,\textsc{ii}) from the whole linear binning profile is $98.3\pm12.7$ $\text{cm}^{-3}$, which is well constrained within the estimates $\sim$100 $\text{cm}^{-3}$ obtained by BB23 and ones $\sim$250 $\text{cm}^{-3}$ inferred from the radial profiles provided by EP22.
+We find that the all the $n_e$(S\,\textsc{ii}) averages obtained using Gaussian fluxes are well constrained within the estimates $\sim$100 $\text{cm}^{-3}$ obtained by BB23 and $\sim$250 $\text{cm}^{-3}$ inferred from the radial profiles provided by EP22.

-There are studies that probe the radial profiles $n_e$ at the length scales of typical star-forming regions (see \cite{PHILLIPS_2008} to the galactic scales (see EP22 and BB23).
+There are other studies that probe the radial profiles $n_e$ at the length scales of typical star-forming regions (see \cite{PHILLIPS_2008} to the galactic scales (see EP22 and BB23).
 EP22 utilised the galaxies from the CALIFA survey and BB23 utilised the entire MaNGA sample and obtained the S\,\textsc{ii} fluxes using \texttt{Pipe3D} pipeline.
 The authors categorised their samples based on the morphological classifications of the galaxies.
 Both studies obtained nearly flattened $n_e$(S\,\textsc{ii}) profiles in almost all the cases.
 Our study provides useful results for various applications.

-For example, several studies, including those by \cite{Bernet2008, bernet_extent_2013}, \cite{Kronberg_2008}, \cite{Malik_2020}, and \cite{Burman_2024}, have used a constant electron column density estimate of the order of $10^{20}$ cm$^{-2}$ in their analyses of galactic-scale magnetic fields using Faraday rotation.
+For example, several studies, including those by \cite{Bernet2008, bernet_extent_2013,Kronberg_2008,Malik_2020,Burman_2024}, have used a constant electron column density estimate of the order of $10^{20}$ cm$^{-2}$ in their analyses of galactic-scale magnetic fields using Faraday rotation.
 This assumption plays a critical role in estimating the magnetic field strength along the line of sight.
 We obtained the column density varies from $\sim$10$^{24}$ cm$^{-2}$ in the inner disk region to $\sim$10$^{22}$ cm$^{-2}$ in the outer disk region.
-It clearly indicates that at much larger distances ($>$20 kpc) or into the CGM, the column densities can reach as low as $10^{19}- 10^{20}$ cm$^{-2}$.
+It clearly indicates that at much larger distances ($>$15 kpc) or into the CGM, the column densities can reach as low as $10^{19}- 10^{20}$ cm$^{-2}$.